 Credits:

-Total Credits: 3 Lecture/Recitation/Discussion Hours: 2 Lab Hours: 2
+Credits: 3 Lecture/Recitation/Discussion Hours:2 Lab Hours: 2

 Recommended Background: